jeffgran/code_doc/README.md

 The call to `desc` defines a description for the task that follows.
 I think we can take this idea much, much further and create a robust system for documenting all of our code with code itself.

-This is a silly example of code_doc-documented code (this works in code_doc 0.0.2):
+This is a silly example of code_doc-documented code (this works as of code_doc 0.0.2):

 ```ruby
 class TestClass